snowkidind/txTheRipper/README.md

 - the full trace of the transaction

 In subscription mode, the database is not used to store any information.
 However, the latest block height and other application data is stored to deterministically find the sync point, over application restarts.

+The subscription method will synchronize to the latest block, minus the confirmations setting, on its first run, and on subsequent runs, will synchronize to the block height from the previous run.
+Once the subscription method starts, no subsequent blocks will be missed, even through application downtime or restarts.
+The services from subscription mode (below) are also available during the sync mode.
+All notifications from subscriptions will coorelate to the height the database sync is currently.

 See the page that is [All about subscriptions](application/subscriptions/SUBSCRIPTIONS.md)